Faster Symmetric Rendezvous on Four or More Locations: Proofs Deferred from Section 4.2

 \endgroup where the second equality follows by applying total probabilities conditional on the~$k$ fixed points of the permutation, and the third one by observing that the terms of the sum are the same for every set~$S$, so we can take an arbitrary one and reduce to counting permutations on~$\{k+1+b,\ldots,n+b\}$ with no fixed points.
 The subsequent equalities follow by shifting, simplifying, and applying the definition of~$p_b(n-k,0)$.

 Since every permutation in~$\calP(\{1+b,\ldots,n+b\})$ has a number of fixed points between~$0$ and~$n-b$, we know that~$\sum_{k=0}^{n-b}p_b(n,k)=1$.
 Therefore, \eqref{eq:prob-bnk} yields

-We now note that, conditional on a permutation of length~$n$ having~$k$ fixed points, the expected index of the first one is simply~$\frac{n+1}{k+1}$, i.e.,\footnote{This fact was proven by \citet{AW90} for the case with~$b=0$ but does not depend on this value; we provide a proof for completeness.}
+We now note that, conditional on the fact that there are exactly~$k$ fixed points between permutations~$\pi\in \calP(\{1+c,\ldots,n+c\})$ and~$\rho\in \calP([n])$ taken uniformly at random, the expected index of the first one is simply~$\frac{n+1}{k+1}$, i.e.,\footnote{This fact was proven by \citet{AW90} for the case with~$b=0$ but does not depend on this value; we provide a proof for completeness.}